dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 * Read input data from a text file.  `sample_data.txt` is provided as a sample, but the file on which your code will be graded will have different data and a different number of patients.
-So, your code must be flexible enough to handle files with different number of patients.
+So, your code must be flexible enough to handle files with different numbers of patients.
 You may "hard-code" the string `sample_data.txt` in your code for the input file name.
 You do not need to program any kind of file input interface.
 * For each patient, determine the following: